-The American Academy of Pediatric Dentistry (AAPD) intends this guideline to help practitioners make decisions regarding restorative dentistry, including when it is necessary to treat and what the appropriate materials and techniques are for restorative dentistry in children and adolescents.
+The American Academy of Pediatric Dentistry (AAPD) intends these recommendations to help practitioners make decisions regarding restorative dentistry, including when it is necessary to treat and what the appropriate materials and techniques are for restorative dentistry in children and adolescents.

-A thorough review of the scientific literature in the English language pertaining to restorative dentistry in primary and permanent teeth was completed to revise the previous guideline.
-Electronic database and hand searches, for the most part between the years 1995-2013, were conducted using the terms: restorative treatment decisions, caries diagnosis, caries excavation, dental amalgam, glass ionomers, resin modified glass ionomers, conventional glass ionomers, atraumatic/alternative restorative technique (ART), interim therapeutic restoration (ITR), resin infiltration, dental composites, pit and fissure sealants, resin-based sealants, glass ionomer sealants, resin based composite, dental composites, compomers, stainless steel crowns (SSC), primary molar, preformed metal crown, strip crowns, pre-veneered crowns, esthetic restorations, clinical trials and, randomized controlled clinical trials.
+These recommendations originally were developed by the Restorative Dentistry Subcommittee of the Clinical Affairs Committee and adopted in 1991.1 The last comprehensive revision by the Council of Clinical Affairs of this document was in 2014,2 and an addition regarding the Hall technique (HT) for preformed metal crowns was added in 2016.3 A thorough review of the scientific literature in the English language pertaining to restorative dentistry in primary and permanent teeth was completed to revise the previous guideline.
+Electronic database and hand searches, for the most part between the years 2000-2019, were conducted using the terms: dental caries, intra-coronal restorations, restorative treatment decisions, caries diagnosis, caries excavation, dental amalgam, glass ionomers, resin modified glass ionomers, conventional glass ionomers, atraumatic/alternative restorative technique (ART), interim therapeutic restoration (ITR), resin infiltrations, resin based composite, dental composites, compomers, full coverage dental restorations, stainless steel crowns (SSC), Hall technique, primary molars, preformed metal crowns, strip crowns, preveneered crowns, zirconia crowns, esthetic restorations; parameters: clinical trials, randomized controlled clinical trials (RCTs).

-Those papers that were used to evaluate clinical efficacy on specific restorative dentistry topics (e.g., amalgam, resin-based composite) initially were evaluated by abstract by two individuals.
-Criteria for evaluation included if the paper fulfilled the qualification of a controlled clinical trial, meta-analysis, or systematic review.
-Full evaluation and abstraction included examination of the research methods and potential for study bias (e.g., patient recruitment, randomization, blinding, subject loss, sample size estimates, conflicts of interest, statistics).
+Full evaluation and abstraction included examination of the clinical efficacy on specific restorative dentistry topics, research methods, and potential for study bias (e.g., patient recruitment, randomization, blinding, subject loss, sample size estimates, conflicts of interest, statistics).
 Research that was considered deficient or had high bias was eliminated.
 In those topic areas for which there were rigorous meta-analyses or systematic reviews available, only those clinical trial articles that were not covered by the reviews were subjected to full evaluation and abstraction.
-This strategy yielded 35 meta-analyses/systemic reviews and 62 randomized controlled clinical trials that primarily made up the evidence for this guideline.

-The assessment of evidence for each topic was based on a modification of the American Dental Association’s grading of recommendations: strong evidence (based on well-executed randomized control trials, meta-analyses, or systematic reviews); evidence in favor (based on weaker evidence from clinical trials); and expert opinion (based on retrospective trials, case reports, in vitro studies, and opinions from clinical researchers).1
+The assessment of evidence for each topic was based on a modification of the American Dental Association’s grading of recommendations: strong evidence (based on well-executed RCTs, meta-analyses, or systematic reviews); evidence in favor (based on weaker evidence from clinical trials).4

 When to restore

-Historically, the management of dental caries was based on the belief that caries was a progressive disease that eventually destroyed the tooth unless there was surgical and restorative intervention.2 It is now recognized that restorative treatment of dental caries alone does not stop the disease process3 and restorations have a finite lifespan.
-Conversely, some carious lesions may not progress and, therefore, may not need restoration.
-Consequently, contemporary management of dental caries includes identification of an individual’s risk for caries progression, understanding of the disease process for that individual, and active surveillance to assess disease progression and manage with appropriate preventive services, supplemented by restorative therapy when indicated.4
+Historically, the management of dental caries was based on the belief that caries was a progressive disease that eventually destroyed the tooth unless there was surgical and restorative intervention.5 It is now recognized that restorative treatment of dental caries alone does not stop the disease process,6 and restorations have a finite lifespan.
+Conversely, some caries lesions may not progress and, therefore, may not need restoration.
+Contemporary management of dental caries includes identification of an individual’s risk for caries progression, understanding of the disease process for that individual, and active surveillance to assess disease progression and manage with appropriate preventive services, supplemented by restorative therapy when indicated.7,8

 The benefits of restorative therapy include: removing cavitations or defects to eliminate areas that are susceptible to caries; stopping the progression of tooth demineralization; restoring the integrity of tooth structure; preventing the spread of infection into the dental pulp; and preventing the shifting of teeth due to loss of tooth structure.
-The risks of restorative therapy include lessening the longevity of teeth by making them more susceptible to fracture, recurrent lesions, restoration failure, pulp exposure during caries excavation, future pulpal complications, and iatrogenic damage to adjacent teeth.10,11,12 Primary teeth may be more susceptible to restoration failures than permanent teeth.13 Additionally, before restoration of primary teeth, one needs to consider the length of time remaining prior to tooth exfoliation
+The risks of restorative therapy include reducing the longevity of teeth by making them more susceptible to fracture, recurrent lesions, restoration failure, pulp exposure during caries excavation, future pulpal complications, and iatrogenic damage to adjacent teeth.14,15 Primary teeth may be more susceptible to restoration failuresthan permanent teeth.16 Additionally, before restoration of primary teeth, one needs to consider the length of time re-maining prior to tooth exfoliation.

-- Decisions for when to restore carious lesions should include at least clinical criteria of visual detection of enamel cavitation, visual identification of shadowing of the enamel, and/or radiographic recognition of enlargement of lesions over time.
+2. Decisions for when to restore carious lesions should include at least clinical criteria of visual detection of enamel cavitation, visual identification of shadowing of the enamel, and/or radiographic recognition of progression of lesions.

 Deep caries excavation and restoration